coco-project/coco/docs/install/installation.md

 As we are using the `django-admin-conf-vars`, we need to watch out to follow some required additional steps.
 You can find more details about this in the (official pypi registry entry of the package)[https://pypi.python.org/pypi/django-admin-conf-vars/].

 First of we need to comment out some lines in the source.

-Open `ipynbsrv/settings.py` with the editor of your choice, and comment out the following line:
+Open `coco/settings.py` with the editor of your choice, and comment out the following line:

 ```
-VARS_MODULE_PATH = 'ipynbsrv.core.conf'
+VARS_MODULE_PATH = 'coco.core.conf'
 ```

-Next up, open `ipynbsrv/core/models.py` and comment out the last lines, where all the signals get imported:
+Next up, open `coco/core/models.py` and comment out the last lines, where all the signals get imported:

 ```
 # make sure our signal receivers are loaded
-from ipynbsrv.core.signals import backend_users, backend_groups, \
+from coco.core.signals import backend_users, backend_groups, \
     collaboration_groups, container_images, container_snapshots, containers, \
     groups, notifications, shares, users
 ```